 Enter the book’s ISBN code (usually at the back of the book cover), check for available offers, fill out some necessary details, and then use the supplied shipping label of the platform to send it in.

-This option is not recommendable if you want to use the cash you get from selling books outside of Amazon.
+This option is not recommended if you want to use the cash you get from selling books outside of Amazon.
 While Amazon credits offer higher prices than one could get by selling their books for cash, the company wants to keep your money to use on the site.

 The second option is to sell your books for cash by creating a seller account and making your book listings.
 You can make as many listings as you want, no one will judge you.
 The process may take time, but the best part is that you can set your desired price.